Teledildonics

+A teledildonics suit in the Museum of Sex in New York.

-Teledildonics (also known as cyberdildonics) is the name coined for virtual sex encounters using networked electronic sex toys to mimic and extend human sexual interaction.
+Teledildonics, also referred to as cyberdildonics or technodildonics, is a term used to describe virtual sexual encounters that involve the use of networked electronic sex toys to replicate and expand human sexual interactions.
 The term became known after technology critic and writer Howard Rheingold used it in his 1991 book Virtual Reality.
-In the publication, Rheingold made futuristic conclusions and summaries surrounding technology and used the term 'teledildonics' to refer to remote sexual activity using technology.
+In the publication, Rheingold advanced futuristic conclusions and summaries concerning technology and employed the term 'teledildonics' to refer to remote sexual activity using technology.
 Nowadays, the term is commonly used to describe remote sex (or, at least, remote mutual masturbation), where tactile sensations are communicated over a remote connection between the participants.
-The term can also refer to the integration of telepresence with sexual activity that these interfaces make possible and can be used in conjunction or interchangeably with sex-technology.
+The term can also refer to the integration of telepresence with sexual activity that these interfaces make possible.
+It can be used in conjunction or interchangeably with the term "sex-technology".
 The term has also been used less accurately (since there's no "tele-" element) to refer to robotic sex, i.e., computer-controlled sex toys that aim to substitute for or improve upon sex with a human partner.
 Nowadays, it is commonly used to refer to Bluetooth-enabled sex toys.

 Background

-Teledildonics is commonly used to describe Bluetooth-enabled sex toys, many of which have entered the market in the last decade.
+The term is commonly used to describe Bluetooth-enabled sex toys, many of which have entered the market beginning in 2003, with development of remote sexual technologies existing since the 1990s.
 As well as being open to a remote connection for control, some toys can also be connected with corresponding devices to deliver synchronized movements between couples and remote partners.
 Teledildonics have also been used within the adult industry to create 'immersive' webcam shows, whereby users control the vibrations of the webcammers sex toy.
 Some media outlets have reported on 'teldildonic' technology used by long-distance couples in order to maintain sexual relations.

 As well as offering remote functions, many teledildonic toys can be synchronized with pornography movies.
-Synchronization of porn with teledildonic or Bluetooth toys actions are controlled by means of a previously-written script.
+Synchronization of porn with teledildonic or Bluetooth toys actions are controlled by means of a previously written script.
 A report in 2008 suggested that teledildonics, along with text and email and webcams, can be used to "wind each other up to fever pitch during the working day" as a prelude to sex with a human during the evening hours.
 New technologies can help people establish "emotional connections" via the web.
 Indeed, teledildonics technology has already been integrated with adult online webcam services and certain sex toys, such as OhMiBod, Lovense, and We-Vibe.
 One Dutch manufacturer, KIIROO, offers a two-way connection between both female and male sex toys.